Respect is about how to treat everyone, not just those you want to impress. ~ Richard Branson

 So, how did you do?
 Do you do them all, regularly?
 What could you do better?
 Pick out one of these descriptions of respect and work on making it a daily habit when you are communicating.

 Showing respect is often something you don’t think about.
-But, it’s an incredibly important skill to develop to make your communication better for better results.
+But it’s an incredibly important skill to develop to make your communication better for better results.
 Some of these behaviors will take time to practice and learn.
-But, it is well worth it!
+And it is well worth it!
 Learning to regularly show respect when you communicate will make a huge difference in your relationships at work and home.